arthur-littm/junior_dev_cv_tips/README.md

 ## Best practices

-1. Keep it tidy
+- **Keep it tidy**
   - Clear headings to emphasise structure
   - Highlight keywords - **Bold** or *italics*

-1. Keep it concise
+- **Keep it concise**
   - 6 Seconds average reading time so make the reader’s time **COUNT**

-1. Make it targeted
+- **Make it targeted**
   - A tailored CV improves interview chance (JS job? mention JavaScript, Ruby job? mention Ruby).

-1. Write it with flair
+- **Write it with flair**
   - You can still have personality
   - Be bold and confident, NOT arrogant
   - Take pride in your achievements

 ## Layout

-1. 1 page maximum
+- 1 page maximum
-1. Separate main section with headers (Education, Experience, Profil, etc.)
+- Separate main section with headers (Education, Experience, Profil, etc.)
-1. Use bullet points
+- Use bullet points

+## Sections

+#### Personal details
+- First & last name, email, phone, address, Github, Linked IN if you feel necessary.
+- Clean Github.
+All code is bad, public.
+- Birthday & Photo not needed in Britain.
+- One sentence explaining why you're a good fit with the company.

+#### Technical skills

+- List the technologies you know.
+- Avoid separating skills: `expert` / `good`.
+- Don’t get caught out in an interview mentioning technologies you don't know.
+- Don’t use a table to display your skills, machines can't read them.

+#### Education / Relevant Experience / Projects

+- Only had relevant ones
+- Give relevant details (year, what you learned, etc.)

+#### Additional Information / Skills

+- Show flair in personal life with hobbies, if you have the same hobby as the interview it can make a difference!
+- Languages